huggingface/blog/starchat-alpha.md

 torchrun --nproc_per_node=8 train.py config.yaml --deepspeed=deepspeed_z3_config_bf16.json
 ```

+Here the `config.yaml` file specifies all the parameters associated with the dataset, model, and training - you can configure it [here](https://github.com/bigcode-project/starcoder/chat/) to adapt the training to a new dataset.
 Your trained model will then be available on the Hub!

 ## StarCoder as a coding assistant